Anan1as/Anan1as/README.md

 - 👋 Hi, I’m @Anan1as
 - 👀 I’m interested in ...
 Writing.
 - 🌱 I’m currently learning ...
-How to survive to the adult world.
+How to survive in the adult world.
 - 💞️ I’m looking to collaborate on ...
 Nothing, I know how to design in case you are interested haha
 - 📫 How to reach me ... pls don't